ANALYSIS-Southern Europe braces for climate change-fuelled summer of drought

 BRUSSELS, May 17 (Reuters) - Southern Europe is bracing for a summer of ferocious drought, with some regions already suffering water shortages and farmers expecting their worst yields in decades.

 As climate change makes the region hotter and drier, years of consecutive drought have depleted groundwater reserves.
-Soils have become bone dry in Spain, southern France and Italy.
+Soils have become bone dry in Spain and southern France.
 Low river and reservoir levels are threatening this summer's hydropower production.

 With temperatures climbing into summertime, scientists warn Europe is on track for another brutal summer, after suffering its hottest on record last year – which fuelled a drought European Union researchers said was the worst in at least 500 years.